massung/parse/README.md

     CL-USER > (parse 'char-parser (char-token-reader "Hello"))
     (#\H #\e #\l #\l #\o)
+    NIL
     T

 It returned the list of all characters parsed.
-The second value returned indicates whether or not the parse was successful (since NIL is a valid return value from your parser).
+The second value returned is the parse state data when the parse completed.
+The final value indicates whether or not the parse was successful (since NIL is a valid return value from your parser).

-Done!
+## Parsing With State

+While parsing, the parse monad has state data associated with it.
+This data can be gotten, set, modified, etc. It is yours to do with as you please.
+For example, let's create a simple parser that will parse numbers from a list until a non-number is reached, and add them all together.

+    CL-USER > (defun numeric-token-reader (list)
+                #'(lambda ()
+                    (let ((x (pop list)))
+                      (when (numberp x)
+                        (values :number x)))))
+    NUMERIC-TOKEN-READER

+Now let's create a parser that will return all the numbers parsed, but also accumulate them into the parse data as it goes.

+    CL-USER > (define-parser acc-parser
+                (.many (.let (n (.is :number))
+                          (.modify #'(lambda (x) (+ x n))))))

+Let's give it a whirl...

+    CL-USER > (parse 'acc-parser (numeric-token-reader '(1 2 3)) :initial-state 0)
+    (1 2 3)
+    6
+    T

+The result of the final parse combinator is `(1 2 3)`, the final parse state data is `6`, and `T` indicates that the parse combinator was successful.

+Parse state data can be useful for all sorts of things.
+For example, while parsing XML, you may use the parse state for a stack of tags being parsed.

-## Parsing With Lexer
+## Parsing With A Lexer

 If you use the [`lexer`](https://github.com/massung/lexer) package to tokenize, you can use the `with-token-reader` macro to create your *token-reader* function for a parser.
 Assuming you have a lexer created, you can parse like so: